What Is Narrative Strategy?

 From this research, a narrative framework begins to take shape.

 This framework clarifies the organization’s positioning, messaging architecture, and core themes.
-It provides a shared language that leadership and communications teams can use to guide future communication.
+It provides a shared language that leadership and functional teams can use to guide their work.

-Campaigns, thought leadership, media engagement, and digital communication can all align around a coherent story.
+Campaigns, media engagement, digital communications, and public-facing teams all align around a coherent story.

-Narrative strategy does not replace communications tactics.
-It gives them direction.
+Narrative strategy does not replace communications, marketing, or sales.

-At English Public, narrative strategy is the foundation for helping organizations communicate their work with clarity and conviction.
+At English Public, narrative strategy is the foundation for helping organizations communicate their value with clarity and conviction.